SameerTrivedi1/CipherX/README.md

 -   UUID Representation

--   Interactive CLI Menu
+-  <h4> Interactive CLI Menu </h4>

-Simple text-based menu for selecting techniques
+- Simple text-based menu for selecting techniques.

-Input handling with validation and error checks
+- Input handling with validation and error checks.

-Modular Implementation
+- <h4>Modular Implementation</h4>

-Each algorithm implemented as a dedicated function
+- Each algorithm implemented as a dedicated function.

-Easy to extend with new encoding/encryption methods
+- Easy to extend with new encoding/encryption methods.